electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 (MAS).
 This guide provides information on: how to submit your app and the limitations of the MAS build.

+> Distributing Mac apps in any way is not free (regardless of whether you use Electron) because of Gatekeeper, you have to have a [Developer ID](https://developer.apple.com/support/compare-memberships).

 ## How to Submit Your App

 The following steps introduce a simple way to submit your app to Mac App Store.